 FLEXIS and Neath Port Talbot Borough Council unveiled a number of green energy projects which will support Port Talbot’s move towards a smart, low carbon future at the demonstration area launch event on Thursday 16 May.

 One of the flagship projects involves using hydrogen generated from excess electricity to fuel vehicles from Neath Port Talbot’s new £7m Swansea Bay Technology Centre in Baglan Bay Energy Park, while another centres on an area-wide air quality monitoring programme.

-During the welcome address, Cllr Edward V Latham, Cabinet Member for Streetscene and Engineering at Neath Port Talbot Council stated: “Neath Port Talbot Borough Council is delighted to have signed a Memorandum of Understanding with the FLEXIS – a £24m programme research and innovation of energy systems technologies across Wales”.
+During the welcome address, Cllr Edward V Latham, Cabinet Member for Streetscene and Engineering at Neath Port Talbot Council stated: “Neath Port Talbot Borough Council is delighted to have signed a Memorandum of Understanding with FLEXIS – a £24m research and innovation programme of energy systems technologies across Wales”.